2022 Men's Softball World Championship: Placement Round

 The bottom three teams from each group progress to the placement round.
 Head to head results against the other bottom three team from the Opening Round will carry over to help determine final placings.
 In games between equal seeds, a coin toss determines the home team.

 Super Round

-The top three teams from each group progress to the placement round.
+The top three teams from each group progress to the super round.
 Head to head results against the other top three team from the Opening Round will carry over to help determine final placings and the four nations that qualify for the Final Round.
 In games between equal seeds, a coin toss determines the home team.